Sports Eye Safety Month

 - It is best to try on the protective eyewear before purchasing to ensure that it is the correct fit and adjusted to your face.

-- Aside from using protective eyewear when playing sports, it is important to get a yearly comprehensive eye exam.
+- Aside from using protective eyewear when playing sports, it is important to get a yearly eye exam.
 Getting an eye exam can help improve your vision and performance, along with saving your vision for the future.

 Need an Eye Exam?
 Schedule your next eye exam at a My Eyelab location near you!